rprt/rspec-page-regression/README.md

 It provides an RSpec matcher that compares the test snapshot to an expected image, and facilitates management of the images.

 Rspec-page-regression uses [PhantomJS](http://www.phantomjs.org/) to headlessly render web page snapshots, by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).
+You can also use the Selenium driver to test against real browsers.

 ## Installation